basecamp/trashed/README.md

  - Sends per-request object counts, heap growth, GC time, and more to StatsD.
  - Sends snapshots of resource usage, e.g. live String objects, to StatsD.
- - Supports new stuff: Rails 4.1 and latest Ruby 2.1 features.
+ - Supports new stuff: Rails 5.1 and latest Ruby 2.x features.
- - Supports old stuff: Rails 2, Ruby 1.9+, REE, Ruby 1.8 with RubyBench patches.
+ - Supports old stuff: Rails 2/3/4, Ruby 1.9+, REE, Ruby 1.8 with RubyBench patches.

 ## Setup

-### Rails 4
+### Rails 5

-On Rails 4 (and Rails 3), add this to the top of `config/application.rb`:
+On Rails 5 (and Rails 3 and 4), add this to the top of `config/application.rb`:

     require 'trashed/railtie'